cececlar/sentify/README.md

 Verbalyze is an application that integrates the Google Cloud Natural Language API to provide text-based linguistic data analysis.

+## Setup and Installation

+- `git clone` this repo
+- `cd` into it
+- `npm install`
+- `cd client && npm install`
+- `cd ..`
+- `cp .env.sample .env`
+- Set the `GOOGLE_LANGUAGE_API` environment variable in your `.env` file to `https://language.googleapis.com/v1beta2/documents:annotateText?key=`
+- Visit the Google Cloud Natural Language API website.
+Sign up for the API and create an API key.
+Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your `.env` file to your new API key.
+- Set the `MONGODB_URL` environment variable in your `.env` file to a valid MongoDB URL.
+- `npm run dev` to run a local development server

+## Description

-Text input is processed by the Natural Language API and data points are provided for the sentiment and the magnitude of sentiment expressed in the text.
+This application processes text input by the Natural Language API and data points are provided for the sentiment and the magnitude of sentiment expressed in the text.

 The **sentiment** score of a text is represented as a number between -1 and 1.
 A sentiment score between -1 and -0.25 is classified as negative, -0.24 to 0.25 is classified as neutral, and 0.26 to to 1 is considered positive.